-We have been a Colorado corporation and a 501C3 Non Profit recognized by the U.S. Internal Revenue Service since 2010.
 In 2011 we placed about 82 assorted dogs, cats, kittens and a reptile or two.
 Our focus is Akitas but if it breathes and needs help and we are in a position to do so, we help. if we can't, we really try to find someone who can.
 Each year our placement rate has remained pretty steady and that's because we are always running full and trying to do more with less (and sometimes with virtually nothing).
 We

 People ask why we have dogs here from all across the United States.
 The answer is simple.
 There are only about six active Akita rescues in this country and we are all always full.
 Some of the dogs come to us brought by owners who can no longer keep their dogs.
 Some come to us at the request of one of our sister Akita rescues.
 Some come to us from places we'd never heard of but that have a director or a volunteer who has been searching online.

 The one thing we ask of all of our dogs is good temperament.
 It is understood that Akitas are not the most cordial of breeds when it comes to dealing with their own kind; we know they have a strong prey drive, and we love the personality and heart of the breed that is loyal to their family and, true to the tradition of the Samauri, is willing to give everything -- including their life -- to protect those entrusted into their care .
 We understand and embrace those things that make the Akita who they are.
 We do, however, expect our dogs to display good temperament and a willingness to learn new things.
 We are physically unable to take every dog that people want to bring us, but the dogs we take we are prepared to stand behind for the rest of their lives.